 The course provides an opportunity to learn about environmental research and development in Lahti, in particular from the perspective of environmental capital themes, and presents study opportunities in the field.
 The aim is to highlight local sustainability expertise in the Lahti region in particular.

 The online learning expert presentations aim to be concise, concrete and descriptive, and are then supplemented by reflection tasks and additional materials.
 The short assignments that accompany the presentations challenge participants to test their understanding of the topic, to reflect on their own actions and thus to develop their skills related to the environment.

 The online training is now available in English, so it can be used internationally and as material for international students.
-An open webinar on the environment field will also be held as part of the training.
-Information about the webinar will be updated later this year.

 Themes of the introductory course: